-Please contact us today for a consultation regarding a circumcision procedure for your son with Doctor Jason McMahon.
+Please contact us today for a consultation regarding a circumcision procedure for your son with one of our doctors.

 You can reach us by phone during clinic hours at 061-544 370 or use the Contact form and we will call you back to answer your questions or book an appointment.

-Ireland Circumcision Clinic for Boys of Any Age
+Ireland Circumcision Clinics for Boys of Any Age

 If you have a newborn boy and plan to have him circumcised we encourage you to book an appointment as soon as possible, as it is better to have the circumcision earlier in your child’s life.
-If, however, your son is no longer a baby, a virtually painless circumcision can still be performed with the Pollock Technique™ at Gentle Procedures Clinic.
+If, however, your son is no longer a baby, a virtually painless circumcision can still be performed with the Pollock Technique™ at a Gentle Procedures Clinic in Dublin or Limerick.

 There are no age restrictions for circumcision.
-Our clients include a wide range of ages from infants to seniors, and Gentle Procedures is the only circumcision clinic in Ireland offering circumcision for boys and teens as a routine procedure with the Pollock Technique™.
+Our clients include a wide range of ages from infants to seniors, and Gentle Procedures are the only circumcision clinics in Ireland offering circumcision for boys and teens as a routine procedure with the Pollock Technique™.

-For this reason, many of our clients travel some distance to our Limerick clinic location.
+For this reason, many of our clients travel some distance to our clinic locations in Limerick and Dublin.
 Just let us know if you are travelling overnight for the surgery, and we can recommend local accommodation for you and your boy as needed.

-Before the circumcision operation, Doctor McMahon will explain the risks and benefits of the procedure.
+Before the circumcision operation, your doctor will explain the risks and benefits of the procedure.